JohnKj01/phase-1-Week-1-Code-Challenge/README.md

 # phase-1-Week-1-Code-Challenge
+Project set-up
+The projects described below are hosted in independent folders (folders in this respository) each containing: index.html (DOM), style.css(styling), index.js (script)

 Challenge 1: Student Grade Generator (Toy Problem):
   The program prompts the user to input student marks.
 The input should be between 0 and 100.
 Then output the correct grade as follows: